 Usually, there is consensus.
 Most people are able to go up in their scores or go down to meet the panel consensus.
 Sometimes, there is one judge who feels very strongly the opposite of the rest of the panel.
 That judge can opt to have the wine in question appealed and tasted by another panel.
 It didn't happen too often, but those instances were usually the basis for some really interesting conversations about the wines.

 I believe in the end, at the NW Wine Summit, we tasted through 51 flights of 3-6 wines each plus one mega Best in Show round.

-The backroom staff keep things running
+The backroom staff keeps things running

 The backroom is ground zero, where volunteers keep the day running smoothly.
 Wines are organized by varietal/category, numbered, and the backroom staff are responsible for pouring flights, keeping them in order, bringing them out, and returning used glasses to be washed.
 They take all of the completed judging sheets and usually one or two people are responsible for entering all of the data.

 This is a shot I took of one of my panels at the NW Wine Summit.
 Almost every inch of space on each table is used during judging.
 Between the wine glasses, spit buckets, spit cups, palate cleanser plates, papers, pens - it's controlled chaos at its best.

 Perhaps the biggest misconception from friends and family is that I had to drink (ha! *had to*) all of the hundreds of wines that were judged.
 On the contrary, while judging wine competitions, judges sip and spit every single wine tasted.